carrollaboratory/include_aadsc_dbt_pipeline/README.md

 File definitions - when referenced in the README

-Requirements - What is necessary for running the new project only.
+Requirements - What is necessary for running the new project.
+- Unnecessary imports/files/dirs in this repo that don't NEED to be carried over.
+  - Anything in the .gitignore.
+Don't accidentally push any data or secrets!
+  - dbt_pipeline/macros
+  - requirements.txt - Utils import
+  - dbt_pipeline/scripts/generate_model_docs + import_data

 Where the projects are run from need to have a dbt_project.yaml and the packages.yml for the complete pipeline.
 ATM, the outer dbt_project and packages.yml should be updated to include new models and studies.